textlab/glossa/README.md

 * **Xvfb** (X virtual framebuffer).

 * **[The Snack Sound Toolkit](http://www.speech.kth.se/snack/)**.
-Unlike the previous packages, Snack is probably unavailable in binary form for you distribution, and the only option is to compile it from the [source](http://www.speech.kth.se/snack/dist/snack2.2.10.tar.gz).
+Unlike the above packages, Snack is probably unavailable in binary form for your distribution, and the only option is to compile it from the [source](http://www.speech.kth.se/snack/dist/snack2.2.10.tar.gz).